viv6267/NLP_Project/README.md

 1. __init__.py:  Marks the directory as a Python package.

 2. configuration.py
+# Config purpose

-Format: Python script
+1. Format: Python script

-Purpose: Used for configuration within Python applications.
+2. Purpose: Used for configuration within Python applications.

-Data Representation: Python files can contain executable code, allowing dynamic configurations based on logic.
+3. Data Representation: Python files can contain executable code, allowing dynamic configurations based on logic.

-Usage: Python files are used in scenarios where the configuration might need to include conditional logic, calculations, or other dynamic behavior that can't be easily represented in a static configuration file.
+4. Usage: Python files are used in scenarios where the configuration might need to include conditional logic, calculations, or other dynamic behavior that can't be easily represented in a static configuration file.

 for e.g dynmaic parameters and conditions
    ![alt text](image-4.png)